top of page

 Another question that’s come up is why the endowment won’t go with the building.
 The reason for this is threefold, missional, ethical, and legal, which our lawyer explained last September.

-As might be known, the major gift that makes up the bulk of our wealth was a bequest from Mary Thorn upon her death in 2004.
+As might be known, two things have contributed most to our endowment.
+One is the sale of the parsonage a few years ago, and the other was a bequest from Mary Thorn upon her death in 2004.
 Her obituary makes this prominent point: “Mrs. Thorn … was a member of the United Church of Christ and arranged its flowers.
 She also was a member of Presbyterian Church of the Covenant in Sarasota and manager of its thrift shop.”
 It’s important to know, it’s these two organizations that were remembered so generously in her will, her church in Florida and her church in Monterey.
 This suggests she meant for her legacy to support the church in its local forms and not strictly the buildings in which they meet, though we have used much of that money to maintain the building so it’s in good condition, which it is.

 Relatedly, non-profits have an ethical obligation to use donor funds as intended.
 Mary’s remembering two churches with unrestricted gifts has always indicated to us an intention on her part, not to mention a faithfulness, in regard to the church as a gathered body of confessing believers, and as distinct from other 501(c)3s and distinct from its buildings.